 No. Other than the English proficiency requirements, AU does not require applicants to take an admission or entrance examination.

 A student's application must be reviewed by the Office of Admissions and approved by the Dean.
 The approval process can usually be completed within one week after receipt of all required application documents.
 Following approval and acceptance into the University, a new student can begin his/her studies at the beginning of the next term as long as space is available.
 New terms begin every six weeks.
 It is recommended that you submit your application at least two weeks prior to the commencement of the term, so that there is sufficient time for course materials and other related information to be sent to you.

 Students may enroll in only one course, or as many courses as they wish.
 There is no obligation to complete the entire degree program once you have started.

 Yes.
 Every student must have access to the Internet and a computer with word processing software in order to study in Anaheim University's programs.
 This does not mean that the student must own a computer.
 In many cases, students participate in AU courses and use rental computers through local Internet cafes, etc.

-No. We currently do not accept students who reside in Alabama, Arkansas, Maryland, Minnesota and Oregon due to regulatory matters.
+No. We currently do not accept students who reside in Alabama, Arkansas, Maryland, and Minnesota due to regulatory matters.
 For more information, please call our Admissions Director at 714-772-3330.